+This group faces the harshest persecution in the country.
 This group consists of Baptist, Evangelical and Pentecostal congregations.
 They are regarded by the government as agents of the West.
 Pentecostal communities, in particular, face serious pressure and violence and their rights are regularly violated by government officials and the Eritrean Orthodox Church.